2️⃣ Black-box Analysis

 For people who have completed the IOI material / done much work with model internals, this is the equivalent of finding the most important model components by seeing which ones write the final answer to the residual stream.
 It's a good start, but doesn't tell you much about the steps of the computation beyond the last one.

 3. Counterfactual Importance.
 An issue with resampling importance is that often $S'_i$ will be very similar to $S_i$, if the reasoning context strongly constrains what can be expressed at that position.
-To fix this, we can filter for cases where these two sentences are fairly different, using a semantic similarity metric derived from our embedding model.
-This gives us a counterfactual importance metric which is identical to the previous one, but just with filtered rollouts:
+We fix this by filtering for cases where these two sentences are fairly different, using a semantic similarity metric from our embedding model.
+This gives us a counterfactual importance metric identical to the previous one, but with filtered rollouts:

-In these sections, we'll work through each of these metrics in turn.
-The focus will be computing these metrics on the dataset we've already been provided, with the full replication (including your own implementation of resampling) coming in the next section.
+We'll work through each of these metrics in turn, computing them on the dataset we've already been provided.
+The full replication (including your own implementation of resampling) comes in the next section.

 Looking closer at our dataset

-Before getting into the exercises, let's look closer at our dataset to see what we're working with.
-As mentioned, we'll be setting aside our actual model and chunking functions temporarily, so we can focus on analysing the resampled rollouts already provided to us in this dataset.
+Before getting into the exercises, let's look closer at our dataset.
+We'll set aside our actual model and chunking functions temporarily, focusing on the resampled rollouts already provided in the dataset.

-The code below loads in all the data necessary for analyzing a single problem.
-This contains:
+The code below loads all the data for a single problem:

 problemwhich contains the problem statement, along with some basic metadata (including the answer)chunks_labeled[i], data for thei-th chunk (e.g. what category it is, plus some metrics)chunk_solutions_forced[i][j], data for thej-th rollout we get from forcing an answer immediately after thei-th chunk (e.g. fori=0this means forcing an answer before any chunks are included)chunk_solutions[i][j], data for thej-th rollout we get from resampling immediately after thei-th chunk